 If you have a problem with school, relationships, or your well-being, you can ask them for help.
 It's good to have a mentor who is close to your age, sometimes, because they can become a friend who can support you and relate to you on a personal level.
 It's important to have a strong support system, as you will learn coming up.

 It is also good to shadow and build a mentor relationship with a physician who is older and has much more experience.
 They can teach you the professional ropes and help you avoid mistakes they made.
 Also, a physician mentor can help you with your problems and help you maintain sanity through medical school.
 They might even be able to get you a job later down the road.

-It’s good to adopt a healthy lifestyle if you are super busy, because once it’s habit, you will always do it.
-It’s harder to start something after you are already too busy.
-Exercise is something that will always benefit you.
+It's good to adopt a healthy lifestyle if you are super busy, because once it's habit, you will always do it.
+It's harder to start something after you are already too busy.
+Vigorous exercise, like running or weight lifting, is something that will always benefit you.
 You can use it as a reset button for your life; when you get stressed, a workout can put everything back to zero; you just go to the gym or step outside and reset and refocus.

 If you can, go to a pass/fail medical school.
 There are top medical schools like Yale and Stanford that are strictly pass/fail.
 This means there is no grading/ranking system to pit you against other students.
 Many people find this environment nurturing of collaboration and engagement and great for reducing stress.
 Students like it because they don't feel the added pressure of having to compete with their peers for the top grades and it's a lot less cut-throat.

 It really helps to lessen the pressures when you don't have to worry about making As or Cs, but just passing or failing.
 It also helps you feel better because you understand your school trusts that you are smart enough to become a doctor and that you don't need grades to set you apart as a one.
 What better stress management technique than to go to a school that doesn't want to add any more pressure to an already stressful situation.